ShiraHaco/anxiety/README.md

 The figures (two for each participant) will be saved to the "Data" folder (in fig, pdf and tif formats).

 In addition to the separate psychometric functions, a result matrix containing data from all participants (post analysis) is produced, saved in the "All" folder.
-For group analysis, open the groupAnalysisAnxietyMixedShira.m code and run it.
+For group analysis, download the function scatterDiagHist.m from https://www.mathworks.com/matlabcentral/fileexchange/62812-scatterdiaghist-x-y-dedge-varargin
+Open the groupAnalysisAnxietyMixedShira.m code and run it.
 This file performs further group analysis.
 The output figures are saved in the "Group" folder.